France-Travail/gabarit/CONTRIBUTING.md

 ## CORE TEAM

-This project is developed by the "Tribu Socle" of the Data Services Agency of the "DSI Pôle Emploi".
+This project is developed by the "Tribu Nyx" of the Data Services Agency of the "DSI Pôle Emploi".
-TODO: add an email address
+You can contact us at the following address : drosdadssocle.00620@francetravail.fr

 ## Contributions